WeiLunLo/WeiLunLo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an incoming PhD student in Public Affairs at the O’Neill School of Public and Environmental Affairs, Indiana University.
+I am an PhD student in Public Affairs at the O’Neill School of Public and Environmental Affairs, Indiana University.

 My research centers on the intersection of health and socioeconomic outcomes, with a focus on how public policies can improve social well-being.
 In particular, I study child health and development, and how early-life health shocks shape family dynamics—such as division of caregiving, fertility decisions, and parental well-being.